 - 2 tablespoons unsalted butter

 - Make the candied grapefruit peel.
-The peels should be about ¼" in thickness and about 3" long and an inch or so wide.
+The peels should be about 1/4" in thickness and about 3" long and an inch or so wide.
 Boil the peels for about 5 minutes in a medium pot, drain and boil then drain again.
-Fill the pot with the peels, sugar and ½ cup of water.
+Fill the pot with the peels, sugar, and 1/2 cup (100 mL) of water.
 Simmer on medium low until the peels are translucent.
 Toss in sugar and leave on a wire rack to cool.

-- Preheat the oven to 350 degrees and lightly grease and flour a loaf pan.
+- Preheat the oven to 350 degrees F. and lightly grease and flour a loaf pan.

 - Sift the flour, baking powder and salt together in a medium bowl.

-- In a large bowl, mix the yogurt, sugar, eggs, zest, vanilla extract and grapefruit juice in a large bowl.
+- In a large bowl, mix the yogurt, sugar, eggs, zest, vanilla extract, and grapefruit juice.

 - Slowly add the flour mixture to the wet ingredients and pour into the loaf pan.

-- Bake for about 50 minutes, or until a toothpick comes out clean when stuck in the middle of the cake.
+- Bake for about 50 minutes, or until a toothpick comes out clean.

 - Make the ganache.
 Chop the chocolate and set aside.
 Put the cream, sugar, and corn syrup in a saucepan and bring to a light boil.
 Remove from heat and add the chocolate and butter.
 Whisk until the chocolate and butter are completely melted.